john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Adjust UI of edit task from and Refactor CSS of Date Picker
 - Add animations of interactions
 - Add RWD layout for small screen
-- Fix UI issues of long text such as changing language to Deutsch
+- Adjust RWD to fix UI issues such as long text, small screen, animation...etc
 - Add more RWD layout for different screen sizes

 ## More in developing